-Custom Painting Best Practices Part 4
+House Painting Best Practices Part 1.

 What Is Custom Painting Best Practices Part 4?

 Custom painting best practices refer to the professional methods and standards used to prepare, paint, and finish surfaces to achieve a durable, aesthetically pleasing result.
+Part 4 focuses on advanced preparation techniques, material science, and nuanced application methods that even experienced contractors sometimes overlook.

+While earlier parts covered basic color selection and tooling, this installment addresses the "why" behind each step—from dew point considerations to primer chemistry.
 In my experience working with dozens of Bay Area homes, I've seen how skipping even one preparation step leads to peeling within a year.
-The microclimates here — from coastal fog to inland heat — demand rigorous adherence to best practices.
-Let's break down what matters most.
+The microclimates here, from coastal fog in Half Moon Bay to inland heat in Livermore, demand rigorous adherence to best practices.
+According to the Painting and Decorating Contractors of America (PDCA), inadequate surface preparation causes over 70% of coating failures.
+That statistic alone should underscore the importance of this phase.

 Why These Practices Make a Difference

 The difference between a 3-year paint job and a 15-year one comes down to three factors: surface preparation, material quality, and environmental control.
+Let's examine each.

 1. Surface Preparation Is 80% of Success